othmaneechc/gee-exporter/README.md

 python imageExporter.py -f FILEPATH
 ```

 with FILEPATH replaced by the path to the desired coordinates csv file.
+We also provide `cmd/run_image_exporter.sh` and `/coordinates/coordinates.csv` that can be used to download images.

 ### Pre-requisites